jabbercat/jabbercat/docs/testing/index.rst

   it’s not open; we’ll add notifications and unread-message counters to the list of conversations at some point.

+* Avatars (including auto-generated ones) will at some point be shown in the message view, but we haven’t gotten around to implement that yet.
+If you have strong opinions how and where those shall be included, feel free to voice them.

+* Setting avatars, account tags and account colors isn’t implemented yet, despite there being some UI for that (that UI is 100% functionless).

 Reporting issues
 ~~~~~~~~~~~~~~~~